kaljulee/Brogramming_1/README.md

 If all THAT worked, then you accidentally added a second brogramming_1 folder!
 That is, instead of `atom projects\brogramming_1\`, we have `atom projects\brogramming_1\brogramming_1`.
 This happens to me more often than I'll admit.
 You can move the inner `brogramming_1` folder up a level so they're not nested, or you can just leave it like this.

 That should get you all set up!
-If not, we'll sort it out together later.
+There should be an `index.html` file that you can open in a web browser.
+If this didn't work, let me know how it didn't, and I'll see where I forgot a step.